surol/ng2-resrc/README.md

 ### `RikeDisabledDirective`

-This directive disables a control it is applied to while Rike operation is in process.
-Additionally sets `rike-disabled` CSS class to host element when Rike operation is in process.
+This directive disables a control it is applied to while Rike operation is in progress.
+Additionally sets `rike-disabled` CSS class to host element when Rike operation is in progress.

 This directive could be useful e.g. to disable submit button while submitting a form with Rike.